abdalimran/abdalimran.github.io/_posts/2019-06-01-Drawing-multiple-ROC-Curves-in-a-single-plot.md

 The ROC curve is plotted with **False Positive Rate** in the **x-axis** against the **True Positive Rate** in the **y-axis**.

-You may face such situations where you run multiple models and try to plot the ROC-Curves for each model in a single plot.
+You may face such situations when you run multiple models and try to plot the ROC-Curve for each model in a single figure.
 Plotting multiple ROC-Curves in a single figure makes it easier to analyze model performances and find out the best performing model.

 Let's begin.
 We'll use *Pandas, Numpy, Matplotlib, Seaborn and Scikit-learn* to accomplish this task.